-On this round bus trip, you'll discover the authentic Norway, featuring some of the most stunning locations that Western Norway and Hardanger have to offer.
+On this round trip, you’ll discover the authentic Norway, featuring some of the most stunning locations that Western Norway and Hardanger have to offer.

 A day to savor – stunning fjords, local traditions, and pure Hardanger beauty!